 - Rest your eyes from time to time using the 20/20/20 rule to prevent eye strain.

-- Don’t have chips and candy lying around on your desk.
-Instead, have healthy snacks on hand like nuts, veggies (like carrot sticks), or dried fruit.
+- Don’t keep a stash of chips and candy on your desk.
+Choose healthy snacks like nuts, veggies (like carrot sticks), or dried fruit.

 - Always drink plenty of water.

 - Plan and cook healthy meals for your breaks.

 Working from home gives you freedom, flexibility and in these times, protection from illness.
 Plus, by adopting smart communication strategies and small adjustments in your work habits, you can be more productive and maintain a great work-life balance.

 Sources: Working remotely for the first time?
 These seasoned experts have advice for you to follow, Cameron Albert-Deitch, Inc.; Don’t make these 6 biggest mistakes if you’re working from home, says a guy who’s done it for 10 years, Tom Popomaronis, Make it (CNBC); and 10 mistakes to avoid when transitioning to remote work, Remote Year.
 Accessed March 20, 2020.

 We'd love to hear from you!

 Please login to tell us what you think.